 The Doctor of Philosophy (PhD) in the Environment and Natural Resources Graduate Program is an advanced research degree that prepares students to pursue high-level, independent, scholarly research.
 Students will contribute to the body of knowledge in environmental sustainability and the management of natural resources through the completion of their dissertation.

 To do so, doctoral students will formulate research questions that probe the limits of what is known, identify the major issues involved, and develop a thorough understanding of the relevant theory bases and methodologies.
 They will demonstrate creativity in research design and critical rigor in analyzing and discussing their findings, culminating in the defense and publication of their dissertation.

+Students graduating with this degree will be well-prepared to pursue academic careers as well as research careers in government and the private sector.
 Alumni pursue careers as leaders in academia, industry, government, policy development, or research innovation.

-- specialization courses to develop a depth of understanding in the research area (13 hours regular-admit; 27 credits direct-admit);
+- Specialization courses to develop a depth of understanding in the research area (13 hours regular-admit; 27 credits direct-admit);

-- methodology courses to develop the methods and skills to pursue original research (9 credits regular-admit; 15 credits direct-admit);
+- Methodology courses to develop the methods and skills to pursue original research (9 credits regular-admit; 15 credits direct-admit);

 The choice of specialization and methodology courses will be developed between the student and the advisor.

-Click here to find our admission requirements!
+Click here to find out how to apply!